Dubul' ibhunu: History

 The song has origins across the South African anti-apartheid political spectrum and was used by both the ANC and Pan Africanist Congress (PAC).
 It pre-dates the toyi-toyi protest dance.

 One of the first recorded accounts of "Dubul' ibhunu" was during the Delmas Treason Trial in 1985.
 The song was brought up in testimony during the trial, wherein the prosecutor tried to link the defendants to the song and thereby prove malicious intent.
 The defense was able to rebut the implication that the accused acted with mens rea when it was proven that they were not present during its singing.

 During the Truth and Reconciliation Commission hearings, Ntuthuko Chuene claimed that he killed Godfrey Frederick Lanz Heuer on his farm in August 1992 because he had been influenced by the "kill the Boer, kill the farmer" chant at ANC rallies.
 Chuene was convicted for Heuer's murder and sought clemency for what he argued was a politically motivated killing.
 Heuer's wife refused to give her permission to grant Chuene amnesty, arguing that Chuene's act was criminal in motivation rather than political.

 Anti-apartheid activist and politician Peter Mokaba sang the song at a 1993 memorial rally for the recently assassinated anti-apartheid leader Chris Hani.
 The period in the run-up to South Africa's first democratic election in 1994 and subsequent transfer of power from white-minority government was a notable period of instability for South Africa, marked with fears of potential for widespread racial violence.
 It was feared that the assassination of Chris Hani might trigger such violence and political chaos.
 This coincided with Operation Great Storm, a violent paramilitary campaign launched by the Azanian People's Liberation Army (APLA), the armed wing of the PAC, aimed at violently displacing white farmers to reclaim land for black Africans.

 At Mokaba's funeral in 2002, the crowd spontaneously sang the song while ANC leaders were present.

-On May 21, 2025, during a press conference in the Oval Office, U.S. President Donald Trump played a video featuring Julius Malema, leader of the Economic Freedom Fighters, chanting "Kill the Boer, kill the farmer" and "Shoot the farmer – brrrrr pow!" at a political rally.
+On 21 May 2025, during a press conference in the Oval Office, U.S. President Donald Trump played a video featuring Julius Malema, leader of the Economic Freedom Fighters, chanting "Kill the Boer, kill the farmer" and "Shoot the farmer – brrrrr pow!" at a political rally.
 Trump, seated next to South African President Cyril Ramaphosa, presented the footage as evidence to support claims of a "white genocide" occurring in South Africa.
 President Ramaphosa refuted the allegations, stating that such chants did not reflect official government policy and that violence in South Africa affects all communities.
 He reaffirmed his government's commitment to public safety and nonracialism.
+Four days later Malema again sang the song at an EFF rally.